heidihoward/distributed-consensus-reading-list/README.md

   * uses SMR with witnesses, replicas with participate in log replication but do not run a state machine and read-only replicas which only run a state machine.
 * Zab: High-performance broadcast for primary-backup systems [(paper)](https://knowably-attachments.s3.amazonaws.com/u/55b69a1ce4b00ab397d67250/7c8734d3cf02154499a9b3161ef9f575/Zab_2011.pdf)
 * ZooKeeper: Wait-free coordination for Internet-scale systems [(paper)](https://www.usenix.org/legacy/event/atc10/tech/full_papers/Hunt.pdf)
-  * Widely utilized Apache licensed open source project written in Java [[project website] [(paper)](https://zookeeper.apache.org)
+  * Widely utilized Apache licensed open source project written in Java [project website](https://zookeeper.apache.org)
+    * [Apache Kafka](https://kafka.apache.org) uses Zookeeper, as well as its own replication protocol, by described [here](https://www.confluent.io/blog/distributed-consensus-reloaded-apache-zookeeper-and-replication-in-kafka/)
-  * Architecture is similar to Google's Chubby but unlike Chubby is described in detail and open source
+  * Architecture is similar to Google's Chubby but unlike Chubby is described in detail and is open source
   * Writes are linearizable, reads may be stale unless sync is called first
   * Clients may have multiple outstanding requests, they will be handled FIFO
   * Uses primary-backup replication instead of state machine replication